Computer-Aided-Validation-Laboratory/cryo_probe_mockup/experimental_work_report.md

 Images of the mockup can be seen below:

 ![Mock-up](./Error_maps/mock-up.jpeg)
-_The mock-up with stereo DIC setup_
+_The mock-up with stereo DIC setup, with overall length = 193cm_

 ![Cameras1](./Error_maps/cameras1.jpeg)